All Products

 aos_pool_create(&pool, NULL);

 /* Create and initialize options.
-This parameter includes global configuration information such as endpoint, access_key_id, access_key_secret, is_cname, and curl. */
+This parameter includes global configuration information, such as endpoint, access_key_id, access_key_secret, is_cname, and curl. */

 oss_request_options_t *oss_client_options;

-/* Allocate the memory resources in the memory pool to the options parameter. */
+/* Allocate memory for options in the memory pool. */

 oss_client_options = oss_request_options_create(pool);

-/* Initialize the options of the client oss_client_options. */
+/* Initialize the client option oss_client_options. */

 init_options(oss_client_options);